Bloc Party: Alpha Games and The High Life EP (2020–2023)

+Anatomy of a Brief Romance (2024–present)

-In June 2024, the band released a stand-alone single entitled "Flirting Again".
-On 22 November 2024, Bloc Party officially released A Weekend In The City: B-Sides.
-The demos and b sides had been available online for years previously, sometimes referred to as "Another Weekend in the City", but had never seen an official release.
+In June 2024, the band released a stand-alone single entitled "Flirting Again", marking their first new music since The High Life.
+On 22 November 2024, Bloc Party officially released the compilation A Weekend in the City: B-Sides.
+The demos and B-sides from that era of the band had been available online for years previously as a bootleg compilation, sometimes referred to as Another Weekend in the City, but had never seen an official release.
 The same day, the band removed the album from streaming, stemming from audio quality concerns.
-They were re-released on 20 December 2024.
+The compilation was ultimately re-released on 20 December 2024.

-They are working on their seventh album, with producer Trevor Horn.
+Following a world tour in 2025, celebrating 20 years of Silent Alarm and 25 years as a band, Okereke confirmed the band were working on their seventh album with producer Trevor Horn.
+The album was officially announced in May 2026 with the title Anatomy of a Brief Romance, with Okereke describing it as a concept album covering both the end of his long-term relationship and the start of a new one.
+The album's lead single, "Coming On Strong", was shared the same day.

+In May 2026, the band announced a North American tour.